pptyasar/LeetMe/Readme.md

 <details>
 <summary>784.
 Letter Case Permutation</summary>

-**Description:** Given a string s, we can transform every letter individually to be lowercase or uppercase to create another string.
+Given a string s, we can transform every letter individually to be lowercase or uppercase to create another string.
 Return a list of all possible strings we could create.
 Return the output in any order.

-**Example:**
 Input: s = "a1b2"
 Output: ["a1b2","a1B2","A1b2","A1B2"]